 Oral Surgeon Training Programs and Requirements

 Oral surgeons, also referred to oral and maxillofacial surgeons, diagnose and treat diseases, injuries and defects in the mouth, jaws, neck, face and skull regions.
-Common treatments include the removal of impacted teeth, reconstructive surgery, lip reconstruction and insertion of dental implants.
+Students looking to participate in oral surgeon training can get their Doctor of Dental Surgery (D.D.S.) degree

 Prior to starting dental school, students must complete a bachelor's degree and complete the Dental Admissions Test.
 Admissions in the field can be competitive, so most students apply to several dental schools.
 Coursework in the biological sciences is highly recommended for aspiring dentists during the undergraduate years.